-There is some conflicting information available online as to which countries require an IDP so one of our recommended driving in Europe tips is to purchase an IDP if you can’t get a definitive answer from your car rental company.
+There is some conflicting information available online as to which countries require an IDP so we suggest to purchase an IDP if you can’t get a definitive answer from your car rental company.

 In the UK, you need to apply through the Post Office and while you don’t need an IDP at the moment to drive in Europe, Brexit could very well change that!
 In the UK, an IDP only costs £5.50 so it might be a good insurance policy if planning on travelling to Europe later in the year!

 Keep in mind, that the IDP is meant to be used as a supplement to your driver’s license, so make sure to also bring along your regular driving license when renting a car in Europe.

 2. Shop around for great deals

 One of our most important tips if you are travelling on a budget, is to make sure to shop around for a great deal.
 While you might be loyal to a particular rental car company back home, deals vary dramatically between countries.

 In particular, things like where you plan to pick your car up from (and drop off), whether you rent a manual or automatic transmission and the length of car rental (many companies offer significant discounts for longer rentals) will impact your price significantly.

 We always use RentalCars.com to find great deals for our trips.
 They aggregate prices across many of the major and local car hire companies and allow you to compare prices on one website.

 The standard insurance that comes with most car rentals in Europe typically has a significant excess amount.
 This means that if you are involved in an accident and need to make a claim you are still liable to pay the excess.
 This amount is usually at least a few hundred dollars.